Religion remains at the centre of culture in Barbados.

 Other minority religions practiced on the island include the Rastafari Movement, Hinduism, Buddhism, and the Baha’i Faith.

-Bajan families remain religious and most families still gather together once a week for prayer – generally over a shared meal.
+Bajan families remain religious, and most families still gather once a week for prayer – generally over a shared meal.

-Religious holidays and milestones are strictly observed and celebrated in Barbados and as a result, regardless of faith, most businesses are closed on Sunday as it is considered a day of prayer, rest and family relaxation.
+Religious holidays and milestones are strictly observed and celebrated in Barbados.
+As a result, regardless of faith, most businesses are closed on Sunday as it is considered a day of prayer, rest, and family relaxation.

-Businesses generally operate from Monday to Friday from 9am to 5pm, and Bridgetown still remains a hive of activity on Saturdays.
+Businesses generally operate from 9 am to 5 pm, Monday to Friday, and Bridgetown remains a hive of activity on Saturdays.